-1. To find mean, standard deviation and frequency distribution of an actual data set from any physics experiment.
+1. To find mean, and standard deviation of an actual data set from any physics experiment.

-2. To solve Kepler equation by Newton-Raphson method,
+2. To solve Kepler equation by Newton-Raphson method.

-3. Van der Wall gas equation for volume of a real gas by the method of successive approximation.
+3. Vander Wall gas equation for volume of a real gas by the method of successive approximation.